RSS

 Types of GPS attacks

 GPS receivers are increasingly becoming elements of complex systems, including multifunctional software, various communication channels and data formats.
-The system factor allows you to improve the characteristics of GPS equipment, but carries the risks of new vulnerabilities.
+The system factor allows you to improve the characteristics of GPS equipment, but also carries the risks of new vulnerabilities.

-• falsification of ephemeris - regularly updated data sets on the current orbital parameters of GPS satellites;
+• falsification of ephemeris - regularly updated datasets on the current orbital parameters of GPS satellites;

 • intentional out-of-sync of time scales;

-New attack methods were practically tested on mass-produced user GPS equipment of various classes (on receivers and their modules, as well as on signal sources).
+New attack methods have been practically tested on mass-produced user GPS equipment of various classes (on receivers and their modules, as well as on signal sources).
 Attacks were carried out mainly through the receiving antenna using vulnerabilities in GPS signal analysis programs, as well as in the OS.
 Each of the seven devices examined was vulnerable to at least two types of attacks.

-"This research considers GPS infrastructure as the complex computer system including the various software and communication networks working under different protocols, - experts of eScan add. - This approach gives a more complete picture of the state of security than the traditional attitude to GPS as an exclusively hardware system. "
+"This study considers GPS infrastructure as a complex computer system that includes a variety of software and communication networks that operate according to different protocols," add eScan experts.
+"This approach gives a more complete picture of the state of security than the traditional attitude towards GPS as an exclusively hardware system."

-Scientists at Carlos III University of Madrid developed at the end of 2012 a technology to increase the accuracy of determining the location of a car on an electronic navigation map by 50-90%.
+Scientists at the Carlos III University of Madrid developed at the end of 2012 a technology to increase the accuracy of determining the location of a car on an electronic navigation map by 50-90%.

 Currently, the accuracy of satellite navigation is about 17 meters, the researchers said.
-They managed to reduce the error to 2 meters.
+They also managed to reduce the error to 2 meters.

 To do this, they equipped the vehicle with an accelerometer and gyroscope and used data from these sensors in combination with data from a GPS receiver.